 The top four reasons Loan Officers make a move is:

-- A chance for advancement or opportunity to take their career to a new level.
+- A chance for advancement or an opportunity to take their career to a new level.

 4. What type of Initial Approach should I use?

-When you are approaching an individual that is gainfully employed, the first meeting should be two industry professionals meeting to speak about the industry challenges and Business (NOT career) Advancement Opportunities.
-Do NOT come across as that sleazy sales manager, schlepping how great their company is.
+When you are approaching an individual that is gainfully employed, the first encounter should feel more like two professionals speaking about the industry challenges.
+Treat the initial call as a networking event.
+Remember, these folks are not looking, and you are calling someone that is not on the market, so discuss a Business (NOT career) Advancement Opportunity.
+Do NOT come across as that sleazy sales manager, schlepping about how great their company is.
 People go to work for people.
-Focus on your YOU-Factor and set yourself apart from the pack.
+Focus on your YOU-Factor and what YOU bring to the table.
+This approach quickly sets you apart from the pack.

-5. When should I make the formal an offer to a Loan Officer?
+5. When should I make the formal offer to a Loan Officer?

-The offer stage of the interview process with a Loan Officer should be after you have met the candidate and both parties feel the move will be mutually equitable to everyone, and after they have submitted a business plan and committed to your verbal offer, at that point it is time to put it in writing.
-Do not give them an offer they can use to negotiate with the competition or worse yet, their counter offer with their current company.
+The offer stage of the courtship should be after a series of interviews with the candidate, they have met/spoken with your team and leadership, and when both parties feel the move will be mutually equitable to everyone.
+To secure the candidate's commitment to join YOU, have them submit a business plan, and if the FINANCIAL PACKAGE is acceptable, gain a verbal offer commitment.
+At that point, it is time to put it in writing.
+Do not rush to give them an offer they can use to negotiate a better offer with the competition or, worse yet, their counteroffer with their current company.

 6. Is it ethical to recruit a Loan Officer from my competition?

 This is known as POACHING!
 Competing for talent is the same as competing for clients.
-Ask yourself if you would have a problem if you were competing with your competition for a client, would you do what you could, to win the client?
-But be careful if you’re thinking about raiding the competition.
+Ask yourself if you would have a problem if you were competing with your competition for a client.
+Would you do what you could to win the client?
+But be cautious if you’re thinking about raiding the competition.

 When you start recruiting employees from your competition, you may be playing with fire.
-Everyone is open game amongst your competitors unless you’ve specifically agreed not to recruit from them.
-Generally speaking, the courts protect the employee’s right to freely seek employment in a competitive marketplace.
+Everyone is open game amongst your competitors unless you've specifically agreed not to recruit from them.
+Generally speaking, the courts protect the employee's right to seek employment in a competitive marketplace freely.

-Listen, if the competition is taking care of their employees, the employee is probably not leave.
-But, if they are not taking care of them, they’re “free agents” at that point and they will talk to every company they feel can offer them the best opportunity.
+Remember, if their employer is taking care of its employees, the employee is probably not leaving.
+But, if they are not taking care of them, they’re “free agents” at that point, and they will talk to every company they feel can offer them the best opportunity.

 7. Are Loan Officers actively looking at new opportunities?

-Yes, with the industry’s ongoing challenges and everywhere you turn, you hear of another company or bank shutting down.
-So, Loan Officers are being proactive and getting their feelers out there.
-But, are they calling you?
+Yes, with the industry's ongoing challenges.
+Everywhere we turn, we hear of another company or bank shutting down.
+So, Loan Officers are being proactive and keeping their feelers out there.
+But are they calling you?

-This is where having a recruiting plan in place helping you get, and keep in front of the best talent and a compelling Business Opportunity to keep them fully engage to the offer stage.
+This is where having a recruiting plan in place helps you get and keep in front of the best talent and a compelling Business Opportunity to keep them fully engaged in the offer stage.

 8. How do I structure a transition package for a new Loan Officer?

-The days of FAT check books and HUGE sign-on bonuses, are behind us.
-Today, Loan Officers are looking for a company that can support their business and in turn, provide an opportunity for new business.
-It has been my experience to structure a long-term compensation plan should be tied to a Loan Officer Business plan.
-The ramp-up period should be geared to get the Loan Officer back on the street to drive business from their current relationships.
+The days of FAT checkbooks and HUGE sign-on bonuses are behind us.
+Today, Loan Officers are looking for a company that can support their business and, in turn, provide an opportunity for new business growth.
+It has been our experience to structure a long-term compensation plan that should be tied to a Loan Officer Business plan.
+The ramp-up period should be geared to swiftly get the Loan Officer back on the street to drive business from their current relationships.

 9. Does it make sense to hire inexperienced Loan Officers?

-Yes, the business, as we knew it, has finally cleansed out most of the bottom-feeder and some of the unfortunate few good players that were frustrated with the direction of the industry.
+Yes, the business, as we knew it, has finally cleansed out most of the bottom feeders and some of the unfortunate few good players that were frustrated with the direction of the industry.
 There is plenty of room in the industry for a NEW batch of exciting talent to emerge.
-Younger professionals, that have 8-10 year of work experience, are looking for a career that has the financial upside to support and grow a family.
-The challenge is, they do not know what a basis point is and are not excited to get into a career that is commission driven.
+Younger professionals that have 8-10 years of work experience are looking for a career that has the financial upside to support and grow a family.
+The challenge is they do not know what a basis point is and are not excited to get into a career that is commission driven.

-There are plenty of entry level opportunities in the mortgage industry, but keep in mind these younger generations feel a sense of entitlement and are not interested in Jr. Or Assistant Loan Officer roles.
+There are plenty of entry-level opportunities in the mortgage industry, but keep in mind these younger generations feel a sense of entitlement and are not interested in being titled as a Jr. or Loan Officer Assistant.
 If you are hiring them to help you manage a pipeline, then call them Pipeline Managers.
 Just food for thought!

 10. How do I know if I have enough interview activity to meet my net hiring goals?

-The information in this article is part of the The PlayBook Mortgage Recruiting e-Learning series.
-Join the Month Mortgage Recruiter Coach Lesson to learn more about Winning the Elusive Candidate and watch the entire series of recent webinars covering topics from; list building to recruiting, closing and on-boarding talent.
+The information in this article is part of The PlayBook Mortgage Recruiting e-Learning series.
+Join the Mortgage Recruiting Lessons to learn more about Winning the Elusive Candidate and watch the entire series of recent webinars covering topics from; list building to recruiting, closing, and onboarding talent.

 We encourage you to visit our website on a regular basis to access the latest month’s newsletter.
 In each issue, we will focus on new recruiting trends and opportunities in the mortgage industry!

-In addition to the mortgage industry news, new challenges and recruiting opportunities, we offer tips and techniques from Jim and the team at EMAC Recruiting Academy… Where our goal is to raise your Recruiting Intelligence!
+In addition to the mortgage industry news, new challenges, and recruiting opportunities, we offer tips and techniques from Jim McGrath.
+Our goal is to raise your Recruiting Intelligence!